T

 restaurant

-A highly acclaimed restaurant in Rittenhouse Square offering refined American cuisine with a focus on seasonal ingredients and impeccable service.
-It's an ideal choice for a special occasion or an upscale dining experience.
+A critically acclaimed restaurant offering refined American cuisine with a focus on seasonal ingredients and expert preparation.
+Known for its elegant yet approachable atmosphere and exceptional service.

 1. Morning